-PEP Activity Current Status tus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort A minimum of 1,800 brochures will be distributed annually during presentations, training courses and new employee orientation sessions.
+PEP Activity Current Status atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) A minimum of 1,800 brochures will be distributed annually during presentations, training courses and new employee orientation sessions.
 The quantity of brochures distributed throughout the year will be tracked.
-FY 2009-2010 (annual) √ √ ✓ In 2010-2011, develop/add additional brochures to fill any gaps in the topics needed to meet the permit requirements.
+FY 2009-2010 (annual) √ √ √ In 2010-2011, develop/add additional brochures to fill any gaps in the topics needed to meet the permit requirements.
 Keep a copy of newly developed/added brochures with dates finalized.
-FY 2011-2012 (mid-year) ✓ √ In 2011-2012, create a dissemination strategy to reach the target audiences and any new audiences identified by U-M. Identify educational information available/developed for each target audience applicable at U-M and keep this information on file.
+FY 2011-2012 (mid-year) ✓ ✓ In 2011-2012, create a dissemination strategy to reach the target audiences and any new audiences identified by U-M. Identify educational information available/developed for each target audience applicable at U-M and keep this information on file.
 FY 2011-2012 (annual) √ √ In 2012-2013, implement the new dissemination strategy/plan for educational brochures.
 Tally the number of brochures distributed and provide in the annual reports.
-FY 2012-2013 (annual) ✓ √
+FY 2012-2013 (annual) √ √

 • EHS-AA continues to post the storm water digital display; titled "Keep our Michigan Waters BLUE!" which explains what storm water runoff is and why it can pose a threat to surface waters.
-The digital display was exhibited on flat screen televisions located within the Shapiro Undergraduate Library and the Hatcher Graduate Library from March 7, 2022 to March 13, 2022 and April 4, 2022 to April 10, 2022.
-The Shapiro Library displays are located in the first-floor lobby next to Bert's Cafe and the third-floor lobby entrance to the Science Library.
-The digital display was also posted in the lobbies of 18 residence halls and associated dining halls from August 25, 2021 through the end of the academic year.
+The digital display was exhibited on flat screen televisions located within the Shapiro Undergraduate Library and the Hatcher Graduate Library from September 6-20, 2022; November 4-18, 2022; and March 5-19, 2023.
+The digital display was also posted in the lobbies of 18 residence halls and associated dining halls for the entire 2022-2023 academic year.
 The digital display is scheduled to be posted again at the libraries, residence halls, and dining halls this coming academic year.

-- A digital display titled "Never Dump Anything Down a Drain" was posted in the EHS-AA lobby on a digital kiosk from September 1, 2021 to December 31, 2021 and April 1, 2022 to June 30, 2022. - UMAA was a listed community partner in the 2022 Huron River Watershed Community Calendar and supported its distribution.
-The 2022 Calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
-In all, the HRWC and its partners distributed 35,000 2022 Calendars to residents, staff, volunteers, constituents, and members of the watershed community.
-EHS-AA distributed 200 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations.
-A 2023 calendar is planned for future distribution. - In an effort to reach the U-M digital audience, U-M continued to share storm water-related social media posts in this reporting period.
-Five Twitter posts were made on the University of Michigan Twitter page.
-See Figure 1 for a copy of the December 3, 2021 Twitter post.
-The messages are shown in Table 3.
+- A digital display titled "Never Dump Anything Down a Drain" was posted in the EHS-AA lobby on a digital kiosk between October 1, 2022, and December 31, 2022. - UMAA was a listed community partner in the 2023 Huron River Watershed Community Calendar and supported its distribution.
+The 2023 Calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
+In all, the HRWC and its partners distributed 43,400 2023 Calendars to residents, staff, volunteers, constituents, and members of the watershed community.
+EHS-AA distributed 250 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations.
+A 2024 calendar is planned for future distribution. - In an effort to reach the U-M digital audience, U-M continued to share storm water-related social media posts in this reporting period.
+A summary of the postings can be found in Table 3.
+Figure 1, dated December 21, 2022, depicts a typical post on Twitter.